southmountaintech/webcomponents/progressive-image/README.md

 ## Example

-You can add the ```progressive-image.web-component.js``` file to your html page.
+You can add the ```progressive-image.web-component.js``` file to your project or use the CDN.
 Then use the component as an html tag.

 For example, suppose I have an image named ```my-image.jpg``` and I create the small-poorer quality image ```my-image-small.jpg```.
 The large images dimensions are ```1920x884``` which makes the aspect ratio ```(884/1920) X 100 = ~46.0```.